18 top learning management systems for 2023 employee training and development

 Udacity

 In 2011, Stanford University instructors Sebastian Thrun and Peter Norvig offered their "Introduction to Artificial Intelligence" course online for free to anyone interested in taking it.
 A year later, Thrun co-founded Udacity in 2012 as a for-profit education company offering MOOCs.
-The company now offers for-fee individual, business and government learning plans, as well as free courses on business and technical topics.
+The company -- now part of Accenture -- offers for-fee individual, business and government learning plans, as well as free courses on business and technical topics.

 Udemy

-With a tagline promising the opportunity to "learn (almost) anything," Udemy lives up to that boast with more than 210,000 online video courses in its catalog and new additions published every month.
+With the tagline "Udemy: The power of possibilities," the company offers more than 250,000 online video courses in its catalog and new additions are published every month.
 Courses cover a wide range of academic, business and general interest topics.
 Although thousands of courses are free, many also charge fees.
 Udemy also offers subscription plans for individual learners and organizations.

 Additional MOOC platforms

 More learning platforms have launched over the past decade to bring online courses to a worldwide audience for free or low costs.
-Many are offered by businesses, such as LinkedIn's LinkedIn Learning, which has 20,000-plus online courses taught by professionals; MongoDB's MongoDB University, which includes free online courses; and SAP's OpenSAP, which offers fee-based courses for individuals and businesses, and complimentary microlearning and podcast options.
+Many are offered by businesses, such as LinkedIn's LinkedIn Learning, which has more than 24,000 online courses taught by professionals; MongoDB's MongoDB University, which includes free online courses; and SAP's Learning Site that offers free courses for individuals and businesses, and complimentary microlearning and podcast options.

 Here are some additional online learning platforms on the market today, listed in alphabetical order: